kirildi/GuiPlug/README.md

 ### tasks.json

-For VS code build task add this in tasks.json:
+For VS code build task add this, or modify it for your setup, in **tasks.json**:

 ```
 {